hsynercn/tutorials-all-paths/JavaScript Core Language/03_JavaScript 2018 Variables and Types.md

 - Difference between let and const
 - Destructuring syntax

 Using Template Literals

-This is not the best way to create long string.
+This is not the best way for creating long strings.
 ```js
 let summaryText = "Dear" + la.ApplicationName + ", " + reviewText + " Your risk profile is " + riskProfile;
 ```